 SIMH supports the use of emulated magnetic tapes.
 Magnetic tapes are emulated as disk files containing both data records and metadata markers; the format is fully described in the paper "SIMH Magtape Representation and Handling".
-SIMH provides a supporting library, sim_tape.c (and its header file, sim_tape.h), that abstracts handling of magnetic tapes.
-This allows future implementation of multiple tape formats, without change to magnetic device simulators.
+SIMH provides a supporting library, sim\tape.c (and its header file, sim\tape.h), that abstracts handling of magnetic tapes.
+This allows support for multiple tape formats, without change to magnetic device simulators.